Telematics Car Insurance: How Usage-Based Programs Can Save You Money

 Cons

-• Poor driving scores can lead to premium increases
+• Poor driving scores can lead to premium increases at some insurers

-• Privacy concerns around constant data collection
+• Serious privacy concerns around data collection and third-party sales

 • App-based tracking requires ongoing phone access and battery